pkmn/engine/docs/PROTOCOL.md

 With true randomness it seems at face value that with the proper set up the chances of achieving Metronome → Mirror Move calls would be ${1 \over 163}^N$ (given Metronome can choose 1 out of 163 moves), which while vanishingly small as $N$ increases is still possible.
-However, both Pokémon Red and Pokémon Showdown use *pseudo*-random number generators and thus in order to find our way out of this potential infinite recursion we must strictly consider what is actually possibly with the RNG, and not just what would be possible in theory.
+However, both Pokémon Red and Pokémon Showdown use *pseudo*-random number generators and thus to find the way out of this potential infinite recursion one must strictly consider what's actually possibly with the RNG, and not just what would be possible in theory.

-In Pokémon Showdown there are several frame advances between each call (e.g. a consequential roll to hit, an advance to re-target, etc) and setting up the RNG to accomplish arbitrary recursion is not feasible in practice.
+In Pokémon Showdown there are several frame advances between each call (e.g. a consequential roll to hit, an advance to re-target, etc) and setting up the RNG to accomplish arbitrary recursion isn't feasible in practice.
 However, in Pokémon Red there is only an inconsequential (i.e. the value is ignored) critical hit roll for both Metronome and Mirror Move between each roll to determine which move to use and the seed can be used to set up 9 arbitrary values.
-Define $X$, $X'$, and $X''$ such that $X' = 5X+1 \bmod 256$ and $X'' = 5X'+1 \bmod 256$.
-We want $X'' = 119$ as that will cause Metronome to use Mirror Move, so $X' = 126$ and $X = 25$.
+Define $X$, $X'$, and $X''$ such that $X' = 5X+1 \bmod 256$ and $X'' = 5X'+1 \bmod 256$. $X'' = 119$ is required to cause Metronome to use Mirror Move, so $X' = 126$ and $X = 25$.

-Thus we can start with a seed of $\{25, 126, 56, 25, 126, 56, 25, 126, 56\}$ to achieve 9 levels of
+Thus starting with a seed of $\{25, 126, 56, 25, 126, 56, 25, 126, 56\}$ achieves 9 levels of
 recursive Metronome → Mirror Move calls from the output values.
-This is an **upper bound** (in reality it would be impossible to set up the rest of the battle, do 9 rounds of recursion, and still have optimal rolls on the other side to be able to obtain maximum log size) and only applies to a single player (as mentioned above the only way to have Mirror Move copy Metronome is if the opponent is locked into a charging move from a previous Metronome call).
+This is an **upper bound** (in reality it would be impossible to set up the rest of the battle, do 9 rounds of recursion, and still have optimal rolls on the other side to be able to obtain maximum log size) and only applies to a single player (as mentioned earlier the only way to have Mirror Move copy Metronome is if the opponent is locked into a charging move from a previous Metronome call).

-There are then two hypothetical scenarios we need to consider to determine upper bound on the maximum log size of a single update - one where a single player gets to benefit from the Metronome → Mirror Move → ... → Metronome → multi-hit move and the other side is locked into a charging move or one where both players simply call a multi-hit move through a single iteration of Metronome → Mirror Move → multi-hit.
+There are then two hypothetical scenarios that must be considered to determine the upper bound on the maximum log size of a single update - one where a single player gets to benefit from the Metronome → Mirror Move → ... → Metronome → multi-hit move and the other side is locked into a charging move or one where both players simply call a multi-hit move through a single iteration of Metronome → Mirror Move → multi-hit.

 - **Scenario 1:** recursion + charge move (188 bytes)
   - `|-activate|` confusion: 2×3 bytes